Sian-Lee-SA/StudioOne-LaunchKey-Mini-MK3/README.md

 # Extended Mode

-Selecting Midi Port 2 for LaunchKey MK3 Extended will give advanced controls for the DAW.
-Using ARP mode will act as normal as this is internally controlled, holding arp and using the corresponding knobs will also act normally for the arp functions.
-This is also the same with Fixed Chord and Octave control.
+Selecting Midi Port 2 (Both In and Out) for LaunchKey Mini MK3 Extended will give advanced controls for the DAW.
+Using ARP mode will act as normal as this is internally controlled.
+Holding ARP and using the corresponding knobs will also act natively.
+Fixed Chord, Octave and Transpose controls are also natively controlled.

 ### Global Commands